Southern United States

-The Southern United States (sometimes Dixie, also referred to as the Southern States, the American South, the Southland, or simply the South) is a geographic and cultural region of the United States of America.
+The Southern United States (sometimes Dixie, also referred to as the Southern States, the American South, the Southland, Dixieland, or simply the South) is one of the four census regions defined by the United States Census Bureau.
 It is between the Atlantic Ocean and the Western United States, with the Midwestern and Northeastern United States to its north and the Gulf of Mexico and Mexico to its south.

-Historically, the South was defined as all states south of the 18th century Mason–Dixon line, the Ohio River, and 36°30′ parallel.
-Within the South are different subregions, such as the Southeast, South Central, Upper South and Deep South.
-Due to an influx of Northern transplants since the mid-to-late 20th century, Maryland, Delaware, Northern Virginia, and Washington, D.C. have become more culturally, economically, and politically aligned in certain aspects with that of the Northeastern United States, and are often identified as part of the Mid-Atlantic subregion or Northeast by many residents, businesses, public institutions, and private organizations.
-However, the United States Census Bureau continues to define them as in the South with regard to Census regions.
-Due to cultural variations across the region, some scholars have proposed definitions of the South that do not coincide neatly with state boundaries.
+Historically, the South was defined as all states south of the 18th-century Mason–Dixon line, the Ohio River, and the 36°30′ parallel.
+Within the South are different subregions such as the Southeast, South Central, Upper South, and Deep South.
+Maryland, Delaware, Washington, D.C., and Northern Virginia have become more culturally, economically, and politically aligned in certain aspects with the Northeastern United States and are sometimes identified as part of the Northeast or Mid-Atlantic.
+The U.S. Census Bureau continues to define all four places as formally being in the South.
+To account for cultural variations across the region, some scholars have proposed definitions of the South that do not coincide neatly with state boundaries.
 The South does not precisely correspond to the entire geographic south of the United States, but primarily includes the south-central and southeastern states.
-For example, California, which is geographically in the southwestern part of the country, is not considered part of the South.
-However, the geographically southeastern state of Georgia is.
+For example, California, which is geographically in the southwestern part of the country, is not considered part of the South; however, the geographically southeastern state of Georgia is.

-The South, being home to some of the most racially diverse areas in the United States, is known for having developed its own distinct culture, with different customs, fashion, architecture, musical styles, and cuisines, which have distinguished it in many ways from other areas of the United States.
-During 1860 and 1861, eleven Southern states seceded from the Union, forming the Confederate States of America.
-Following the American Civil War, these states were subsequently added back to the Union.
-Sociological research indicates that Southern collective identity stems from political, historical, demographic, and cultural distinctiveness from the rest of the United States, however this has declined since around the late 20th century with many Southern areas becoming a melting pot of cultures and people.
-Ethnic groups in the South were the most diverse among American regions, and include strong European (especially English, Scots-Irish, Scottish, Irish, French, and Spanish), African, and Native American components.